WHATS HOT

 Breasts During – Adapting to How Your Body Changes

-One of the earliest physical changes you may notice is an in breast .
+One of the earliest physical changes you may notice is an increase in breast size.
 Breast growth is one of the first signs of and can occur as early as the first month.
-Along with this growth, you may also find that your breasts are extremely tender to the touch.
+Along with this growth, you may also find that your are extremely tender to the touch.

 This discomfort is usually more intense than the way your breasts feel before you get your period.
 Your breasts will continue to grow during pregnancy, but the greatest rate of growth usually occurs during the first 5 months.